tutumcloud/support-docs/feature-reference/byoh.md

 # Introduction

 As well as deploying and managing hosts on the supported cloud providers, Tutum can use any Linux host as a node to deploy containers to.
-For this, we need you to install our **Tutum Agent**, which will allow us to remotely manage your host.
+For this, we need you to install our **Tutum Agent**, which will allow Tutum to remotely manage your host.

 ## Bringing your own node